OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 Two conditional statements are supported in Octopus prior to version 3.5 - `if` and `unless`; these have identical syntax, but if evaluates only if the variable is *truthy*, while unless evaluates if the variable is *falsy*.

-Additional conditional statements are supported in Octopus 3.5 and onwards, including == andÂ !=.
+Additional conditional statements are supported in Octopus 3.5 and onwards, including == and !=.

 :::hint
 Pre Octopus 3.5, you cannot use complex syntax, like `#{if Octopus.Environment.Name == &quot;Production&quot;}`, only *truthy* and *falsy* evaluations are supported.
 You can usually work around this limitation by scoping variables, or finding/creating a *truthy* or *falsy* variable to use in your evaluation, like the example shown below.